rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 The activities above were validated from the HPE GreenLake Backup and Recovery list of the recovery points as shown in the below figure.

 ![GUI display the completed cloud protection run](/img/gui-cloud-run-now-completed-succesfully.png)

+### Wow.. those were so cool!
+Can I recover a new virtual machine from that recovery point that I just created?

+Each of the recovery points regardless of the location of store (array snapshot, On-Premises Protection-Store, or HPE Cloud Protection-Store) can be recovered using of GreenLake API: **POST /backup-recovery/v1beta1/virtual-machines/:id/restore.** This API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
+In this blog post, I planned a demo of the steps to recover the virtual machine from a copy that had existed in the HPE Cloud Protection Store into the VMware cluster where the Protection Storage Gateway is hosted (recover as a new virtual machine).

+API used for this: **GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name rq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo&filter=name eq ‘0-Linux-Demo-VM02’**